 A personal touch can go a long way with email marketing.
 Rather than using a company name, use your first name in the from line.
 Note: make sure the name is recognizable before you use it and can be associated with your brand.

 Also, make sure to use your subscriber’s first names.
 Not only will it stand out to subscribers, but emails with personalized subject lines are 26% more likely to be opened.

 Your email marketing analytics can help you send emails at the right time

-But to start, you can test out the general considered best times to send emails.
+To start, try using the general best practices and go from there.
 A study conducted by Experian found that emails sent on the weekends saw the highest unique open rates, while Tuesdays and Thursdays had the lowest.

-Segment your email lists to better target content
+Segment your email lists to better target audience